We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These can also be broken down into smaller stages.

-One way of describing the stages of sleep is as follows:
+One way of describing the stages of sleep

 Stage 1, NREM sleep: This stage lasts several minutes, and it involves the change from being awake to being asleep.
 Sleep is light, and the brain waves, heartbeat, breathing, and eye movements slow down.
 Muscles relax, but they may twitch at times.